Don't Take Justify's Greatness for Granted After Incredible Triple Crown Run

 The issue of whether a Justify Triple Crown would be diminished by its proximity to American Pharoah's run had been brewing all week.

-Jerry Bailey, the Hall of Fame jockey and NBC commentator told the Los Angeles Times that yes, the chase wasn’t shaping up to be as epic as it was for Pharoah in 2015.
+Jerry Bailey, the Hall of Fame jockey and NBC commentator told the Los Angeles Times' John Cherwa that no, the chase wasn't shaping up to be as epic as it was for Pharoah in 2015.

-“I only speak for myself, but in general, interest might be a little less,” Bailey said.
-“I think that people believe now that you can do it.
-This horse has won two of the three and maybe it’s not as hard as people thought.
-But those that have been around and saw the close calls know it’s awful tough.”
+"I only speak for myself, but in general, interest might be a little less," Bailey said.
+"I think that people believe now that you can do it.
+This horse has won two of the three, and maybe it's not as hard as people thought.
+But those that have been around and saw the close calls know it's awful tough."

-A big part of the reduced celebration stems from horse racing’s continual drop in popularity.
-It might be hard to believe for Millennials and Generation Z, but when Sir Barton won the first Triple Crown 99 years ago horse racing was one of the three biggest sports in America, along with baseball and boxing.
+A big part of the reduced celebration stems from horse racing's continual drop in popularity.
+It might be hard to believe for millennials and Generation Z, but when Sir Barton won the first Triple Crown 99 years ago, horse racing was one of the three biggest sports in America, along with baseball and boxing.

-The drop-off has been steady, but horse racing was still vibrant enough to dominate the sports pages for brief spikes in the ‘70s, when Secretariat, Seattle Slew and Affirmed strung together three Triple Crowns from 1973-78.
+The drop-off has been steady, but horse racing was still vibrant enough to dominate the sports pages for brief spikes in the '70s, when Secretariat, Seattle Slew and Affirmed won three Triple Crowns from 1973 to '78.

-No one took a dim view of Slew because his winning margin at Belmont didn’t equal Secretariat’s stupefying 31-length victory.
-And when Affirmed won his TC by outdueling Alydar in what amounted to three neck-and-neck match races no one complained that the Triple Crown had become commonplace.
+No one took a dim view of Slew because his winning margin at Belmont didn't equal Secretariat's stupefying 31-length victory.
+And when Affirmed completed his feat by outdueling Alydar in what amounted to three neck-and-neck match races, no one complained that the Triple Crown had become commonplace.

-But Justify isn’t just another Triple Crown winner.
+But Justify isn't just another Triple Crown winner.
 He has his own script, his own unique storyline.
-It might not lend itself to a Hollywood screenplay quite like Seabiscuit’s did, but hey, let’s not forget that while “Seabiscuit” the movie contended for seven Oscars the real-life horse never won the Triple Crown.
+It might not lend itself to a Hollywood screenplay quite like Seabiscuit's did, but hey, let's not forget that while Seabiscuit the movie contended for seven Oscars, the real-life horse never won the Triple Crown.

 So what else did Justify do?